arnohaase/p2p-node-handshake/README.md

 ## Advanced Rust features

 The task at hand did not offer obvious ways to use macros or advanced lifetimes - I am familiar with them but refrained from introducing them in ways that felt unnecessary.

+I considered having connections hand out references to messages so they could reference the buffer instead of copying, putting handling code into a callback or wrapping the messages and implementing `Drop` to free up the buffer.
+But Bitcoin handshake messages don't benefit because they consist of primitives rather than big strings or byte arrays, so this felt artificial.

 ## Separation into generic and Bitcoin specific code